Fishing in Iowa

 Mississippi River

-From near the 600-foot-tall river bluffs in Northern Iowa to the flatter sections to the state’s southern part, anglers find many good fishing spots along the Mississippi River.
+From near the 600-foot-tall river bluffs in Northern Iowa to the state’s southern parts, anglers find many good fishing spots along the Mississippi River.
 Fish for walleye, sauger, and paddlefish below the navigation dams in the spring and fall.
 There are 58 launching sites on the Iowa side of the river.
 During the winter months, walleye and sauger fishing near Dubuque can be outstanding.

 Missouri River